About the Welfare Fund

 What is the Fund?

 The Fund was established to provide certain benefits to supplement City Basic Health Plans.
 It was created as a result of Collective Bargaining between the United Federation of Teachers and the New York City Department of Education located at 52 Chambers Street, New York, New York 10007.
 Employer contributions are predicated on the amount stipulated in the current Collective Bargaining Agreements and are provided at the annual rates, prorated monthly, on behalf of each covered member.
-Members, other than COBRA members, do not make contributions to the Fund.
+Members, other than COBRA members and self-pay dependents up through age 29 (Unmarried dependent children 29 years of age or under), do not make contributions to the Fund.

 Who administers the Fund?